Regaining Lost Plans: Windows 11 Power Reset

 Also read:

-- 4 Ways to Flush the DNS Cache on Windows 11
+- Essential Mistakes to Dodge on Windows 11 Upgrade

 - Title: Regaining Lost Plans: Windows 11 Power Reset